mmuratarat/mmuratarat.github.io/_pages/faq.md

 80. [How to convert an RGB image to grayscale?](#how-to-convert-an-rgb-image-to-grayscale)
 81. [What are the Model Selection Criterion, i.e., AIC and BIC?](#what-are-the-model-selection-criterion-ie-aic-and-bic)
 82. [How to encode cyclical continuous features?](#how-to-encode-cyclical-continuous-features)
+83. Why does bagging work so well for decision trees, but not for linear classifiers?
+84. Is decision tree a linear model?
+85. In machine learning, how can we determine whether a problem is linear/nonlinear?
+86. What are the data augmentation techniques for images?
-83. Why using probability estimates and non-thresholded decision values give different AUC values?
+87. Why using probability estimates and non-thresholded decision values give different AUC values?

 [SQL](#SQL)